-Barcelona v Eibar
+Barcelona 6-1 Eibar

 Corner, Barcelona.
 Conceded by Paulo Oliveira.

 Corner, Eibar.
-Conceded by Marc-André ter Stegen.
+Conceded by Javier Mascherano.

+Goal!
+Barcelona 5, Eibar 1.
+Lionel Messi (Barcelona) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Paulinho following a fast break.

-Attempt missed.
-Takashi Inui (Eibar) right footed shot from the left side of the box is close, but misses to the left.
-Assisted by Paulo Oliveira with a cross.
+Attempt saved.
+Takashi Inui (Eibar) left footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Joan Jordán.

 Offside, Eibar.
-Paulo Oliveira tries a through ball, but Ander Capa is caught offside.
+Anaitz Arbilla tries a through ball, but Sergi Enrich is caught offside.

+Goal!
+Barcelona 4, Eibar 1.
+Lionel Messi (Barcelona) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Sergio Busquets.

+Goal!
+Barcelona 3, Eibar 1.
+Sergi Enrich (Eibar) right footed shot from the centre of the box to the bottom right corner.
+Assisted by David Juncà with a cross.

+Goal!
+Barcelona 3, Eibar 0.
+Denis Suárez (Barcelona) right footed shot from the left side of the box to the bottom left corner.

 Attempt saved.
-Sergi Enrich (Eibar) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by David Juncà with a through ball.
+Lionel Messi (Barcelona) left footed shot from the centre of the box is saved in the bottom left corner.
+Assisted by Javier Mascherano.

-Foul by Joan Jordán (Eibar).
+Foul by Javier Mascherano (Barcelona).